juniorpazformoso/beautiful-shop/README.md

-# iconamilano
+# beautiful-shop

+Django shop with beautiful templates and animations.

+Mezzanine is a powerful, consistent, and flexible content management platform.<br>
 Cartridge is a shopping cart application built using the Django framework.

-Mezzanine is a powerful, consistent, and flexible content management platform.
-This projects is inspired in https://www.iconamakeup.com shop
+This project uses Mezzanine and Cartridge to create a quick demo of a product store organized by categories.

-**local_settings.py**, **media** and **sqlite** database are included to have a faster way to start this project.
+**local_settings.py**, **media** and **sqlite** database are included to have a faster way to start.